poha chivda recipe | roasted poha chivda | thin poha chivda | maharashtrian poha chivda |

 Poha Chivda recipe with step by step photos

-For making the poha chivda recipe, in the same pan, heat the oil.
+For making the poha chivda recipe, in the same pan, heat 3 tbsp oil.

-Once the oil is hot, add mustard seeds.
+Once the oil is hot, add 1 tsp mustard seeds ( rai / sarson ).

-Once the seeds crackle and leaves turn a little crisp, add the peanuts.
+Once the seeds crackle and leaves turn a little crisp, add 1/4 cup raw peanuts.

-Add the roasted chana dal.
+Add 1/4 cup roasted chana dal (daria).
 The quantity of peanuts and dalia can be adjusted as per your liking.

-Add the cashew nuts.
+Add 2 tbsp cashew nut (kaju) halves.
 Also, you can toss in some coconut slices, almonds and raisins for an added flavour.

-Add turmeric powder, mix well and sauté on a medium flame for 30 seconds.
+Mix well and cook on a medium flame for few seconds.

-Mix well and cook on a medium flame for 2 to 3 minutes, while stirring continuously.
-Keep aside to cool completely.
-Our roasted poha chivda is ready!
+Mix well and cook on a medium flame for 2 to 3 minutes, while stirring occasionally.

 This poha chivda is generally made during Diwali along with other popular jar snacks like: chakli, farsi puri, shakarpara, crispy masala puri.